samgovier/front-end-dev/epctsjs/ts.md

     const myAdd: MyMath = function(x: number, y: number) { return x + y; }
     const mySubtract: MyMath = (x: number, y: number) => { return x - y; }

 It is not recommended to use an anonymous function signature, because you have to re-declare the entire signature again, which kind of defeats the point.
+Either use a one-time anonymous function, or create a Type-Safe Signature.

     // BAD
     const myAdd: (baseVal: number, increment: number) => number;